Policies & Disclaimers

 Mention of any particular present or former case or client is not intended to imply any endorsement but merely to illustrate the types of matters that we handle.

-No attorney-client relationship shall be formed based upon viewing pages on this web site or by contacting RisCassi & Davis, P.C.
-An attorney-client relationship may be formed only when the client has signed a written contract for legal representation by RisCassi & Davis, P.C.
+No attorney-client relationship shall be formed based upon viewing pages on this web site or by contacting RisCassi & Davis.
+An attorney-client relationship may be formed only when the client has signed a written contract for legal representation by RisCassi & Davis.
 We do not seek to represent anyone desiring representation based upon viewing this web site in any jurisdiction in which this web site fails to comply with all applicable laws and ethical rules.

-Although six of our individual lawyers are certified as Civil Trial Advocates, a recognized specialty in Connecticut, no law firm may be so certified.
+Although eight of our individual lawyers are certified as Civil Trial Advocates, a recognized specialty in Connecticut, no law firm may be so certified.

-Attorney Eugene K. Swain of our office is also admitted in Rhode Island.
-Persons seeking a consultation with Mr. Swain regarding a Rhode Island claim should contact him at (860)522-1196.
-This web site does not discuss Rhode Island law.
+Attorney Eugene K. Swain and Christopher M. Houlihan of our office are also admitted in Rhode Island.
+Persons seeking a consultation with Mr. Swain or Mr. Houlihan regarding a Rhode Island claim should contact our firm at (860)522-1196.
+This website does not discuss Rhode Island law.

 Social Security Number Confidentiality Policy